Green Vega Rapists: Who Are They? Were They Freeway Phantom?

 Melvin Gray

 However, the unofficial leader, John Nathaniel Davis, was a math major at Federal City College, where he took night classes.
-He was an alleged pedophile who had illicit physical relationships with the 16-year-old babysitter of his children and her 13-year-old younger sister.
+He was an alleged pedophile who had illicit physical relationships with not just the 16-year-old babysitter of his children but also her 13-year-old younger sister.
 Compared to John, Morris J. Warren was not so educated as he dropped out to support his girlfriend and the three children he had with her.
 After numerous unlawful activities, arrests, and odd jobs, he joined the Green Vega Rapists.

 Another member of the gang was an individual named Paul Fletcher, who worked as a janitor in the Montgomery County Public Schools.
 The final two members of the gang were the violent Paul Brooks and Melvin Gray, the latter working as a mail carrier.
 The five gang members drove around in a green Chevy Vega with a Maryland license plate, working predominantly out of the African American neighborhoods of D.C. to escape suspicion.